Co-designing for Compliance: Multi-party Computation Protocols for Post-Market Fairness Monitoring in Algorithmic Hiring: The Framework of the MPC Fairness Monitoring Protocol

-\textit{Feasibility of computing fairness metrics using MPC.} The fairness metrics rely on operations of the form
+\textit{Intersectional Fairness.} For multidimensional protected attributes, define $g=(g^{(1)},\ldots,g^{(m)})$ and compute $ \I(\widehat{G}_i = g) = \prod_{j=1}^m \I(\widehat{G}_i^{(j)} = g^{(j)}), $ enabling all fairness metrics in Appendix \ref{metricsExample} to apply directly to intersectional groups. \revtext{Monitoring of intersectional metrics helps identify fairness issues that may affect individuals belonging to multiple protected categories and experience intersectional discrimination~\cite{wang2022towards,schlesinger2017intersectional}.
+Nonetheless, ensuring robust fairness monitoring as we deal with increasingly small intersectional subgroups remains a challenge~\cite{wang2022towards}.}

-where $a_i$ is a non-sensitive scalar known to the deployer (e.g., $1$, $Z_i$, $Y_i$, $Q_i$, or $d(R_i)$), and $\I(\widehat{G}_i = g)$ is obtained through a secure equality test on secret shares.
+\textit{Feasibility of computing fairness metrics using MPC.} The fairness metrics rely on operations of the form $ a_i \cdot \I(\widehat{G}_i = g), $ where $a_i$ is a non-sensitive scalar known to the deployer (e.g., $1$, $Z_i$, $Y_i$, $Q_i$, or $d(R_i)$), and $\I(\widehat{G}_i = g)$ is obtained through a secure equality test on secret shares.
 These computations require only standard MPC primitives: secure addition, secure multiplication by public scalars, and secure comparisons~\cite{zhao2019secure}.

 Besides, the protocol also needs to filter out dummy values used for non-donors (e.g., $\widehat{G}_i = -1$).
 This filtering is implemented by an additional secure equality test $ \I(\widehat{G}_i \neq -1), $ and a Boolean conjunction represented as multiplication inside MPC, i.e., $ \I(\widehat{G}_i = g) \cdot \I(\widehat{G}_i \neq -1). $ Such operations are lightweight and fully supported by standard MPC frameworks~\cite{zhao2019secure}.